OmletCat/GDMpfpChanger/README.md

 source env/bin/activate
 python main.py
 ```

+Alternatively you can run the program with the `start.bash` script

 Note: You may need to install tkinter on your machine for the application to work, please refer to instructions below